jinzhenfan/jekyll-now/_posts/2016-10-20-unsupervised clustering using expression profile of grapes while ripening.md

 or WEKA, a collection of machine learning algorithms for data mining in Java that can be found here:
 [http://www.cs.waikato.ac.nz/ml/weka/](http://www.cs.waikato.ac.nz/ml/weka/)

-### Introduce Usupervised Clustering Packages in R
+### Introduce Unsupervised Clustering Packages in R

 For this exercise we will use the R statistical programming language and Bioconductor.
 The package "cluster" that we are using here is part of Bioconductor includes several methods for unsupervised clustering.
 We can use one of the methods _agnes_, _diana_ and
 _mona_ to perform hierarchical clustering and the methods _pam_, _clara_ and _fanny_, to perform partitioning (non-hierarchical clustering).
 The reference manual for the package is under cluster.pdf and can be accessed from: